 Gratitude for Grace

-1 Simon Peter, a bond-servant and apostle of Jesus Christ, to those who have received1 a faith no less precious than our own by the righteousness of our God and Savior Jesus Christ: 2 Grace and peace be multiplied to you in the spiritual knowledge2 of God and of Jesus our Lord, 3 seeing that His divine power has bestowed on us everything necessary for life and godliness through the spiritual knowledge of Him who called us by His own glory and moral excellence.
-4 Through these things He has granted us exceedingly great and precious promises, so that by them you may become partakers of the divine nature, having escaped the corruption that is in the world because of lust.
+1 Simon Peter, a bondservant and apostle of Jesus Christ, to those who have received1 a faith no less precious than our own by the righteousness of our God and Savior Jesus Christ: 2 Grace and peace be multiplied to you in the spiritual knowledge2 of God, and of Jesus our Lord, 3 seeing that his divine power granted us everything necessary for life and godliness through the spiritual knowledge of him who called us by his own glory and moral excellence.
+4 Through these things he has also granted us exceedingly great and precious promises, so that by them you may become partakers of the divine nature, having escaped the corruption that is in the world due to lust.

 Diligence for Fruit

 5 And for this very reason you, on your part,3 must make every effort to supplement your faith with moral excellence; and moral excellence with knowledge; 6 and knowledge with self-control; and self-control with perseverance; and perseverance with godliness; 7 and godliness with brotherly kindness; and brotherly kindness with love.
-8 For if these virtues are truly yours and continually increasing, they will show that you are4 neither ineffective nor unfruitful in your quest for5 the spiritual knowledge of our Lord Jesus Christ.
-9 For he who lacks these qualities is blind—spiritually shortsighted—having forgotten that he was cleansed from his former sins.
-10 Therefore, brothers, be all the more diligent to make your calling and election sure; for by practicing these things you will never stumble; 11 for in this way the entrance into the everlasting kingdom of our Lord and Savior Jesus Christ will be abundantly presented to you.
+8 For if these things are yours and constantly increasing, they will ensure4 that you are neither ineffective nor unfruitful in5 the spiritual knowledge of our Lord Jesus Christ.
+9 For he who lacks these things is blind, spiritually shortsighted, having forgotten that he was cleansed from his former sins.
+10 Therefore, brothers, be all the more diligent to make your calling and election sure, for by practicing these things you will never stumble.
+11 For in this way the entrance into the everlasting kingdom of our Lord and Savior Jesus Christ will be abundantly presented to you.

-12 For this reason I intend to remind you of these things constantly, though you already know them and are well established in the truth, which is now present among you.
-13 Indeed, as long as I am in this earthly tent, I think it only right to stir you up by refreshing your memories, 14 knowing that the laying aside of my tent is near, just as our Lord Jesus Christ has shown me.15 Moreover, I will also be diligent to ensure that after my departure you will always have a reminder of these things.
+12 Therefore I intend to remind you of these things as often as necessary,6 though you already know them and are well established in the truth now present among you.
+13 Indeed, as long as I remain in this earthly tent I think it only right to stir you up by refreshing your memory, 14 knowing that the laying aside of my tent is near, just as our Lord Jesus Christ has shown me.
+15 Moreover, I will also make every effort ensure that after my departure you will always have a reminder of these things.

 - Lit. received by lot

-- Greek epignosis; in the NT, special spiritual and ethical knowledge
+- Greek epignosis; i.e. special spiritual and ethical knowledge

 - Lit. also